Kolmogorov extension theorem for (quantum) causal modelling and general probabilistic theories

 The GET contains the original KET as the special case where the family of processes is diagonal in the reference basis, and the only allowed CP maps are projective measurements in the same basis.
 On the one hand, this implies that our extension of classical processes to the quantum realm is the correct one.
 On the other hand, this clear-cut definition of classical combs lends itself ideally to the investigation of the interplay of coherence and classicality, as proposed in Ref.~\cite{smirne_coherence_2017}, in the experimental observation of real-world processes with memory.

-Finally, while we have mostly discussed temporally ordered processes, in principle, even causally disordered processes could be described by families of functionals that satisfy a consistency requirement ($\Lambda$ would then be thought of as a set of labels for different laboratories).
+Finally, our discussion made transparent where causality and causal order enter into the proof of the GET, and what sets of operations the resulting stochastic process can meaningfully be applied to.
+While we have mostly discussed temporally ordered processes, in principle, even causally disordered processes could be described by families of functionals that satisfy a consistency requirement ($\Lambda$ would then be thought of as a set of labels for different laboratories).
 However, there is no deterministic Stinespring dilation for causally disordered processes~\cite{PhysRevA.88.022318}.
 There are, on the other hand, dilations that include post-selection~\cite{chiribella_transforming_2008, milz_Entanglement_2017}, and we conjecture that an underlying causally disordered stochastic process would be equivalent to post-selection on a class of trajectories resulting from continuous weak measurement.

 \FloatBarrier